crystallabs/crysterm/documentation/positioning.md

 1 cell thick.

 Padding is not just true/false like border, but can be set for each of the 4 sides individually.
-Method `tpadding` stands for "total padding" and returns a sum of padding on all 4 sides.
+Method `tpadding` stands for "total padding" and returns the sum of padding on all 4 sides.

 Shadow can be set on a widget.
 If it is set to true, it always draws shadow on the right and bottom side of widget, in 1 cell of height and 2 cells of width for a proportional look.